Simatwa/ai-imager/README.md

 > **Note** To *developers*, execute the [test.py](test.py) script to run server as you modify the contents.

-> **Tips** - Incase you're stack while using the script, don't hesitate to hit the developer's inbox 📥.

 ## Acknowledgements

 - [x] [LawrenceKimutai](https://github.com/LawrenceKimutai)